Criteria for entry

 2. Academic record

 All applicants attending schools in NSW are required to have school assessment scores completed by the school principal.
+These scores show the student's achievement on the school curriculum.

 - school reports

-- school-specific merit or behaviour certificates
+- merit certificates

 - certificates from statewide competitions.